01 of 10

-Fill the large tube to the top solid line with pool water from a depth of 18 inches.
+Fill the large tube to the top, solid line with pool water from a depth of 18 inches.
 Add one drop of solution No. 4 and mix by gently swirling.
 This solution is sodium thiosulfate, a chlorine neutralizer.
 Add five drops of Solution 2, a phenol red indicator, and mix by gently swirling.
 Compare the color with the pH color standards on the plastic tester.
-Warning: don’t perform this test if the chlorine residual is above 3.0.Continue to 8 of 10 below.
+Whatever you do, don’t perform this test if the chlorine residual is above 3.0.Continue to 8 of 10 below.

 08 of 10

 Using a sample from the pH test, add the acid demand titrant.
 Count each drop—making sure to swirl between drops—until the color matches that of the 7.4 indicators.
 Refer to the acid dosage chart for the correct amount of acid to add to your pool.
 Whatever you do, don’t perform this test if the pH is above 7.5 and the chlorine residual is above 3.0.Continue to 9 of 10 below.

 Fill the large tube to the lower dash line.
 Add one drop of No. 4 and swirl.
 Next, add one drop of solution No. 5B, a total alkalinity indicator, and swirl.
 Add No. 3 (count and write down or remember each drop and swirl) until the color changes to clear, light yellow, or light green.
 Finally, multiply the number of drops of solution No. 3 you used by 10 to determine the total alkalinity.
 If multiplication makes you uncomfortable, use your smart phone's calculator.
 Whatever you do, don't perform this test if the chlorine residual is above 3.0.Continue to 10 of 10 below.

 Rinse and Dry